GPUOpen-Tools/radeon_gpu_analyzer/README.md

 The supported modes by the **GUI app** are:
 * Vulkan - GLSL/SPIR-V as input, together with the Vulkan pipeline state; compiled through AMD's Vulkan driver
-* OpenCL - AMD's LLVM-based Lightning Compiler for ROCm
+* OpenCL - AMD's LLVM-based Lightning Compiler for OpenCL

 The supported modes by the **command-line tool** are:
 * DX12 (see https://gpuopen.com/radeon-gpu-analyzer-2-2-direct3d12-compute/ and https://gpuopen.com/radeon-gpu-analyzer-2-3-direct3d-12-graphics/ for more details)